Julio Cruz (Argentine footballer): Bologna

-Internazionale
+Inter Milan

-In 2003, Cruz left Bologna to sign for Internazionale.
+In 2003, Cruz left Bologna to sign for Inter Milan.
 He was allocated squad number 9 and made his Inter debut on 14 September 2003 in the 1–0 away win against Siena, playing the full 90 minutes.
-Three days later, he scored his first Inter goal in the 3–0 victory over Arsenal at Highbury Stadium on 17 September 2003 in the UEFA Champions League.
+Three days later, he scored his first Inter goal in the 3–0 victory over Arsenal at Highbury on 17 September 2003 in the UEFA Champions League.
 He continued with his good form, notably scoring a crucial double against Juventus in a 3–1 away win.

 With the Nerazzurri, Cruz rarely played regularly in the first team, finding some playing time usually just when the leading strikers were unavailable, and often being used as a substitute.
 Thus, he scored 12 league goals in his first two seasons with Inter.
 In a Champions League match against Porto on 1 November 2005, he scored twice in 30 minutes after being sent in to replace striker Adriano, turning a 0–1 into a 2–1 victory.